pantheon-systems/documentation/source/content/quicksilver.md

 reviewed: "2020-03-10"
 ---

 Hook into platform workflows to automate your Pantheon WebOps workflow.
-Tell us which script you want to run, and we'll run it automatically every time you or another team member triggers the corresponding workflow.
+Tell Pantheon which script you want to run, and the platform will run it automatically every time you or another team member triggers the corresponding workflow.
 View (and contribute) to a [growing set of example scripts](https://github.com/pantheon-systems/quicksilver-examples/).
 Find examples to enable functionality like chat-ops, database sanitization, deployment logging, and automated testing operations with a CI server.

 <Enablement title="Quicksilver Cloud Hooks Training" link="https://pantheon.io/agencies/learn-pantheon?docs">